Nuarat-Jui/dmoney-13/README.md

 Dmoney is a transactional system designed for transactions among users.
 The platform allows users to perform various operations such as sending money, making payments, and tracking transactions.

 # Technology used:
--postman
+- postman
--newman
+- newman
--node.js
+- node.js

 # How it works?
--clone this project
+- clone this project
--put .env file
+- put .env file
--give following command:
+- give following command:
- -->npm i
+  - npm i
- -->npm test
+  - npm test

 # User documentation
 https://documenter.getpostman.com/view/39820932/2sAYBUCXAC